WORKFLOW

 01. SKETCHING PHASE

-Getting to know the general shapes and anatomy of the species by making sketches is always the very first step.
+Getting to know the general shapes, anatomy and character of the species by making sketches is always the very first step.
 Besides fieldwork a visit to a wildlife sanctuary of the archives of a natural history museum can help to study details and compare different specimens.
 Any research or reference material that can be helpful is collected.

 02. LINE DRAWING & DESIGN